 Examples of Primary Source & Secondary Source

 - The literary work like “Arthashastra”, Kawndaka’s “Nitisar” & “Harshacharita” of Banbhatta are primary because they contain contemporary firsthand accounts.

-- Literary work like “Mudrarakshasa” of Vishakhadatta are secondary Vishakhadatta lived in 6th Century AD & his book Mudrarakshasa deal with Mauryan period.
+- Literary work like “Mudrarakshasa” of Vishakhadatta are secondary Vishakhadatta lived in 6th Century AD & his book Mudrarakshasa deal with the Mauryan period.

-- Kalhana’s Rajtarangini is one such source it contains the history from Mahabharata age to the middle of 12th Century AD.
+- Kalhana’s Rajtarangini is one such source it contains the history from the Mahabharata age to the middle of 12th Century AD.
 The event of 12th Century eye-witnessed by Kalhana can be considered as primary & the events belonging to the earlier periods would fall in the category of the secondary source because these were drawn from other sources.